emekauser/blog/README.md

 # Blog
-This is A simple django blog rest API that allows users to create mmany blogs and article attached to the blogs
+This is A simple django blog rest API that allows users to create many blogs and article attached to the blogs

 # API List
 GET /api/v1/blogs/